jomi112233/WebsiteProject/README.md

 ## Overview

-This is a scchool assigment to build a website that has a database
+This is a school assigment to build a website that has a database

 - make a website where users can login
 - database using docker containers and mysql